melyntom/Flosina/README.md

 a Mission Bit Group Project for the 2018 Spring Semester

+# If you're working on a game state, see notes.md for checklist

 ## Group Jobs:

 ### A list of things for anyone to work on: